 The following information has been summarized from our financial statements.
 The information set forth below is not necessarily indicative of results of future operations and should be read in conjunction with Item 7, "Management's Discussion and Analysis of Financial Condition and Results of Operations" and the consolidated financial statements and related notes thereto included in Item 8 of this Form 10-K to fully understand factors that may affect the comparability of the information presented below, including the completion of several business combinations in recent years.
 Refer to Note 5, Acquisitions, in the Notes to Consolidated Financial Statements in Item 8 of this Form 10-K for additional information.
-The information presented in the following tables has been adjusted to reflect the correction of immaterial errors identified in prior periods, which is more fully described in the Explanatory Note on page 3 of this Form 10-K and in Note 2, Correction of Immaterial Errors to Prior Period Financial Statements, in the Notes to Consolidated Financial Statements in theorem to the several business and in the Notes to Consolidated Financial Statements in the period Financial Statements, in the Notes to Consolidated Financial Statements to Prior Period Financial Statements, in the Notes to Consolidated Financial Statements are presented in thousands except per share amounts.
+The information presented in the following tables has been adjusted to reflect the correction of immaterial errors identified in prior periods, which is more fully described in the Explanatory Note on page 3 of this Form 10-K and in Note 2, Correction of Immaterial Errors to Prior Period Financial Statements, in the Notes to Consolidated Financial Statements included in Item 8 of this Form 10-K. Amounts are presented in thousands except per share amounts.